emwap/stream-paper/paper.md

 Fusing combinators other than `map` follows a similar pattern.

+The `M` monad implementation in Feldspar is based on the continuation monad, which ensures that bind is always associated to the right [@genericmonads11].
+This way Feldspar fuses stream computations on-the-fly while constructing the AST -- no additional transformations are needed.

 # Avoiding Multiple Loop Variables

 The stream representation already presented allows for mutation which